Hafthor/ShapeMaker/README.md

 By sharding by corner count alone, it is estimated that this would extend the maximum effective memory by a factor of 4.
 By sharding it also by edges and faces, as we do, it should provide a further factor of 5 improvement, for a total of 20.
 This should allow us to easily compute n=16 and possibly n=17 on a 96GB machine.
+This would likely take weeks to run.

 # How it works
 It starts with a n=1 polycube shape and it tries to add an adjacent neighbor cube to the shape